elenced/SU-2025-SSD-Assignment/README.md

 be generated to display the most active players or top scores.
 Data must be saved and loaded using files so that progress is not lost, and important actions should be logged."

 Using C# I will make an interactive program for the users of the manager.
-I will focus on adding these five features listed below:
+I will focus on adding these six features listed below:
 1) Adding, updating and searching for players

-2) Tracking hours played and high scores of invidiual players
+2) Update player gameplay statistics such as hours played and high scores

-3) Have the ability to view weekly/daily/monthly reports for top players and most active users
+3) Be able to add new games and have unique statistics for them

+4) Generate reports such as most active players or highest scorers

-4) Save data between sessions using JSON files
+5) Save and load player data using JSON

-5) Log important actions to a text file
+6) Log important actions to a text file

+This application is written in C# and follows object-oriented principles throughout its design and implementation.

 ──────‧₊˚ Project Purpose ‧₊──────